-11 The key member of NAFTA - North American Free Trade Agreement - is the United States.
+&lt;sup>11 The key member of NAFTA - North American Free Trade Agreement - is the United States.
 The others are Canada and Mexico.
 NAFTA has a population of about 390 million and an aggregate GDP exceeding 8 trillion dollars, that is, almost 17,000 dollars on per capita basis.
 Of course, Mexico brings down this average considerably (as will also be the case after the admission of new members to the European Union, especially ones with large populations and relatively low outputs, such as Poland or Romania).
 From among non-members, Chile, although it is not a North American country, appears to be closest to admission to NAFTA.

-12 The European Union, like the United States, generates about a quarter of gross world product.
+&lt;sup>12 The European Union, like the United States, generates about a quarter of gross world product.
 It should be noted that the term GDP (gross domestic product) might seem somewhat out of place in this context.
 The point is, however, that through globalization, some regions - and perhaps, in time, the entire world - will become a single domestic market.

-Without doubt, conflicts of interest of this kind often arise between China and the United States, which is a factor in delaying the admission of China to the WTO.
+&lt;sup>13 Without doubt, conflicts of interest of this kind often arise between China and the United States, which is a factor in delaying the admission of China to the WTO.
 Another example - illustrating not so much conflict as

 Economic Cooperation) in 1989, fostered by the U.S., undoubtedly expressed the desire to promote cooperation in the region in view of the growing interdependencies between the Pacific Rim economies.
 On the other hand, however, it was a political move on the part of the U.S., aimed at maintaining, if not a dominant position, than at least a balance in the face of the Japanese competition, the rise of China as an economic power (then prospective and now quite real), and the increasing importance and influence of ASEAN (Association of Southeast Asian Nations).
-15

 Many regional groupings exist which facilitate contacts between economic units in various national economies, which in this way gradually lose their national character and turn international.
 They differ in terms of the strength of trade and financial links and the degree to which they institutionalize cooperation.
-Some of them, for instance, Mercosur in South America, 16 are tightening their integration links; others have merely liberalized to some extent trade in some product groups, as is the case with SAARC in South Asia.
-17 Some operate within an elaborate institutional framework, as does South African SADC; 18 others - for competition - is the contest for foreign direct investment (FDI).
+Some of them, for instance, Mercosur in South America, are tightening their integration links; others have merely liberalized to some extent trade in some product groups, as is the case with SAARC in South Asia.
+To Some operate within an elaborate institutional framework, as does South African SADC; to the south and the degree to which are tightening their integration links; others have merely liberalized to some extent trade in some product groups, as is the case with SAARC in South Asia.
+One operate within an elaborate institutional framework, as does South African SADC; to the south as a supplied to the supplied to the competition - is the contest for foreign direct investment (FDI).
 In 1996, China attracted some 40-billion-dollar worth of FDI, and ASEAN - about 30 billion.
 In 1999 China managed to maintain the attained level, while in the ASEAN region it was down to 16 billion dollars.
 The reason is that China succeeded in taking over part of the flow of long-term surplus savings from other parts of the world, diverted from Southeast Asia in the aftermath of the financial crisis of 1997-99.